Man dies after emergency services rush to serious road traffic incident in West Sussex

 and live on Freeview channel 276

-Sussex Police has launched an appeal for witnesses following the fatal incident on Monday night (November 20).
+Sussex Police has launched an appeal for witnesses following the fatal road traffic incident in Shoreham-by-Sea on Monday night (November 20).

 "The single-vehicle collision happened on the A283 at about 9.45pm,” a spokesperson added.